 - The folder list may be also imported from a file.
 The file to be imported must contain the list of folders that should be processed.
-Click the import button and the Import file location dialog opens.
+Click the import button and the Import file location dialog will open.
 Specify here the required settings according to chapter Importing contentACCESS configurations from files of this guide.

 ✓ Exclude folders

-With this function you may set, which folders/subfolders should not be archived.
+With this function, you may set which folders/subfolders should not be archived.
 If you would not like to exclude any folder from the archive process, you can skip these settings.